shlomiassaf/ngc-webpack/README.md

 The end result is a redundant copy of the templates.
 Use this option to replace the templates with an empty content, this will reduce the bundle significantly.

+### resourceOverride and assets
+If you reference assets in your styles/html that are not inlined and you expect a loader (e.g. url-loader) to copy them, don't use the `resourceOverride` feature as it does not support this feature at the moment.

+With `resourceOverride` the end result is that webpack will replace the asset with an href to the public assets folder but it will not copy the files.
+This happens because the replacement is done in the AOT compilation phase but in the bundling it won't happen (it's being replaced with and empty file...)

 ###pathTransformer
 A Hook that allows changing a given template (html/styles) path.